 Hole #7 is a par 3 playing from 135 – 170 yards which is a little uphill and into the wind most days making it one of the tougher par 3’s on the island to make the green with your tee shot.
+Adding to the difficulty here is the fact that the green measures just 5,000 ft2 making it the second smallest on the course.
 All pin placements here are fairly tough as there are no big flat areas.
 The easiest of all putts will be in the top left of the green if you can make it to this particular quadrant but getting there is going to be challenging.
 If you are not below the hole on this green you will be two putting at best.
 One of the most difficult holes to make a putt at Grande Meadows.
 This tough hole will be more challenging if you make the fairly large bunker on the left side.
 Since the green runs down from top to bottom it will be difficult to land a bunker shot and stay on the green.
 Avoid if possible!

 Hole #8 Green

-Probably the largest and most difficult greens at Grande Meadows.
+Beside being among the largest green with 7,000 ft2 it is probably the most difficult greens at Grande Meadows.
 And the number one rule here is: Make sure your ball is below the hole.
 If you have to putt from the side of the hole anywhere here you will not make many putts.
 And if you are putting from above the hole just be sure to make your putt and pray the ball will stop close to the hole – nearly impossible to do.
 This green has no bunker guarding it but it do have a man made pond on the right side which has devoured many a ball that goes in its direction.